Skip to Main Content

 Evaluate Resources

-Evaluate the sources.
+Evaluate your sources.
 Be aware that not all information available to you is valid or trustworthy.
-You must evaluate the relative worth of each item according to slightly different sets of criteria, depending on its source.
+You must evaluate the relative worth of each item according to slightly different sets of criteria, depending on the source.

 Authority